devSchacht/essential-image-optimization/app/partials/book.md

 <aside class="note"><b>Note:</b> Image file-size is **much** more dependent on the choice of **quality** than the choice of **codec**.
 There are far far larger file-size differences between the lowest and highest quality JPEGs compared to the file-size savings made possible by  switching codecs.
 Using the lowest acceptable quality is very important.
 Avoid setting your quality too high without paying attention to it.</aside>

 Guetzli [claims](https://research.googleblog.com/2017/03/announcing-guetzli-new-open-source-jpeg.html ) to achieve a 20-30% reduction in data-size for images for a given Butteraugli score compared to other compressors.
 A large caveat to using Guetzli is that it is extremely, extremely slow and is currently only suitable for static content.
 From the README, we can note Guetzli requires a large amount of memory - it can take 1 minute + 200MB RAM per megapixel.
-There's a good thread on real-world experience with what this practically means in [this Github thread](https://github.com/google/guetzli/issues/50).
+There's a good thread on real-world experience with Guetzli in [this Github thread](https://github.com/google/guetzli/issues/50).
+It can be ideal for when you’re optimizing images as part of a build process for a static site but less so when performed on demand.

 <aside class="note"><b>Note:</b> Guetzli may be more suitable when you're optimizing images
 as part of a build process for a static site, or situations where image optimization is not performed on demand.</aside>